 A shorter scale length lends to warmer tones, and this is another hallmark of the Les Paul sound.
-By contrast, longer scale guitars tend to sound brighter.
+By contrast, longer-scale guitars tend to sound brighter.

 Veteran guitarists out there can stop shouting at their computer screens now.
 Yes, there are many, many factors that go into whether a guitar has a warm, resonant tone or a bright, snappy sound.
 Some of those factors are discussed elsewhere in this article.

 But scale surely does play into it.
-It’s a different feel, and a different sound.
+It’s a different feel and a different sound.

 The Gibson Les Paul is known for amazing sustain.
 There are a few reasons for this, and it’s all about design.

 These guitars have set necks, meaning they are set into a pocket in the guitar body and glued in place.
 That means rock-solid contact between the guitar neck and the body.
-This is in contrast to other guitar designs such as the Stratocaster, which use a bolt-on neck design.
+This is in contrast to other guitar designs, such as the Stratocaster, which use a bolt-on neck design.

 The bridge assembly is another reason.
-The stop-bar tailpiece is in solid contact with the guitar body, and the Tune-o-matic bridge provides a single, sharp-angle breakpoint.
+The stop-bar tailpiece is in solid contact with the guitar body, and the Tune-o-Matic bridge provides a single, sharp-angle breakpoint.

 The tilted headstock on the 'Paul is another place for a sharp-angled string break.
 Sharp angles mean less note-killing friction, especially with the addition of a quality nut.

 When it comes to ‘Pauls there are a bunch of different models, and you have a lot of options.
 My dream LP is the Custom, which currently has a list price of nearly five grand.
-And that’s not the most expensive in their lineup either; not by a long shot.
+And that’s not the most expensive in their lineup either, not by a long shot.

 But you don’t have to cash in your 401k to afford one of these guitars.
-Gibson themselves offer several options under the $1000 mark.
+Gibson themselves offers several options under the $1000 mark.
 I got my 2016 LP Studio Faded for a stupidly low price, and it’s a fantastic guitar.

 Les Pauls do it all.
-I can think of few musical genres where they are not only acceptable, but have made a huge impact.
+I can think of a few musical genres where they are not only acceptable but have made a huge impact.
 If you need a versatile guitar that can go from metal to jazz to country to rock to reggae (Bob Marley played a Les Paul!) this is the instrument for you.

 A Standard LP covers a lot of tonal ground.
-A flip of the three-way switch will take your from rounded bell-like tones with the neck pickup engaged, to crunchy rock sounds with the bridge pickup, to a middle position with both pickups engaged that sounds great for blues and country.
+A flip of the three-way switch will take you from rounded bell-like tones with the neck pickup engaged, to crunchy rock sounds with the bridge pickup, to a middle position with both pickups engaged that sounds great for blues and country.
 Many LPs now offer push-pull coil taps too.

 If that’s not enough, you have options.
 Some metal players use active EMGs in the ‘Pauls to push their high-gain amps harder.
-Rock players have been known to take the pickup covers off for a more aggressive sound .
-Some players prefer the single-coil P-90 pickups, and others like the mini humbuckers.
+Rock players have been known to take the pickup covers off for a more aggressive sound.
+Some players prefer the single-coil P-90 pickups and others like the mini-humbuckers.
 There are options with three pickups, and even those with Floyd Rose vibrato systems.